If you want to discover whether you’re a free spirit or not, you need to ask yourself one question:

 Enlightenment is a destructive process.
 It has nothing to do with becoming better or being happier.
 Enlightenment is the crumbling away of untruth.
 It’s seeing through the facade of pretense.
 It’s the complete eradication of everything we imagined to be true.

 We often think the spiritual path is a feel-good journey – and at the beginning stages that may be true.
-It’s also fine to use spirituality to create comfort and security.
+It’s also fine to use spirituality to affirm your self-identity and find some kind of security.
 But at the deeper levels, it is a journey towards freedom through self-realization (i.e. enlightenment), and that process is messy, uncomfortable, and challenging.

 Ultimately, it’s neither good nor bad whether you’re a free spirit or not.
 We’re all at different levels of growth, and that’s okay.
 You don’t HAVE to be a free spirit any more than you don’t have to be a ballet dancer, truck driver, or reiki healer.
 Different strokes for different folks as they say.
 Some people need to be comforted and affirmed, others don’t.